telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/binding/server-binding.md

 ### Bind to the View Model

-The examples below demonstrate how to bind to the view model.
+The following example demonstrate how to bind to the view model.

 ###### Example